dfrnt-labs/terminusdb-docs-static/src/app/docs/use-the-admin-ui-curate-and-import-data/page.md

 In some cases when a change request has been opened and worked on, other users may have merged change requests.
 This results in your change request becoming out-of-date as it was a snapshot of before the recently merged change requests took place.

-TerminusCMS checks the commit history when you begin to review a change request to ensure it includes the latest data.
+TerminusDB checks the commit history when you begin to review a change request to ensure it includes the latest data.
 If it is out-of-date it flags a message and prompts you to update it to ensure no past changes are stomped.

 ![A message to update the change request to the latest database.](https://assets.terminusdb.com/docs/change-request-out-of-date-message.png)